Your Guide to the Best Raised Bed Corners & Connectors

 Real-world experience shows that well-made products deliver on their promise of longevity.
 Some gardeners have used the same Frame It All products for over a decade, a testament to how reliable a quality system can be.
 When you choose connectors designed for long-term performance, you’re building a garden that you can enjoy for years, not just a single season.

-Discover Frame It All's Snap-Lock System
+What Makes the Frame It All Snap-Lock System Different?

 When you’re ready to build a garden that’s both beautiful and functional, the last thing you want is a complicated assembly process.
 We created the Snap-Lock System to make building your dream garden straightforward and, dare I say, fun.
 This system is the foundation of our entire product line, from simple square beds to complex, multi-level designs.
 It’s all about giving you durable, high-quality components that fit together intuitively, so you can spend less time building and more time gardening.
 The modular nature means your garden can grow and change right along with your ambitions.

-How Our Snap-Lock System Works
+See How Our Snap-Lock System Works

 Getting started with our system is incredibly simple.
 The cornerstone is our Snap-Lock corner and stacking joints.
 You just slide the composite boards into the joints, then snap the bracket into place on top to lock it all together—no tools needed.
 It’s a secure, stable connection that you can assemble in minutes.
 For example, a classic 4' x 4' raised garden bed requires just four corner joints and your choice of boards.
 The process is so intuitive that you can easily put together your garden solo, giving you a sturdy frame ready for soil and plants in no time.